HeshanKarunaratne/aws/README.md

 436 .
 All AWS users have access to which AWS Trusted advisor check?
 - Core checks is the solution

+437 .
+Which scenarios should a user report to the AWS abuse team?
+- A DDOS attack is made on AWS resource and AWS resources are being used to host illegal content are the solution

+438 .
+What may be associated to an EC2 instance through AWS IAM to initiate service requests?
+- Role is the solution

+439 .
+Which AWS services or functionalities enable failover across several AWS Regions to ensure HA and low latency?
+- Route 53 and Global Accelerator are the solutions

+440 .
+Which AWS services are natively supported by AWS snowball edge?
+- Supports S3, EC2 is the solution

+441 .
+When utilizing AWS CLI which of the following IAM entities is connected with an Access key ID and secret access Key?
+- IAM user is the solution

+442 .
+Which AWS service or functionality can assist a business in determining if it has publicly accessible S3 bucket?
+- AWS Trusted Advisor is the solution

+443 .
+An ELB enables online traffic to be distributed across multiple?
+- AZ is the solution

 ### Notes